aboutyou/dart_packages/packages/sign_in_with_apple/sign_in_with_apple/README.md

 In case you are not yet using Android V2 Embedding, please first upgrade your app using the following guide: https://github.com/flutter/flutter/wiki/Upgrading-pre-1.12-Android-projects

+#### `launchMode`

+To ensure that deep links from the login web page (shown in a Chrome Custom Tab) back to the app still work, your app must use `launchMode` `singleTask` or `singleTop`
+  - When using `singleTask` the Chrome Custom Tab persists across app switches from within Android's app switcher, but will be dismissed when the app is launched anew from the home screen icon / app gallery
+  - With launch mode `singleTop` the Chrome Custom Tab stays present both after using the app switcher or launching the app anew via its icon
+  - If you change your app's `launchMode` be sure to test any other third-party integrations that might be affected by this (e.g. deep links)

 ### Web

 For web support you need to add the follow script import to your `index.html`'s `<head>` tag: